arXiv/arxiv-docs/source/help/myarticles_ex2.md

 ```

 The output is shown in the shaded box below.
 Additional [configuration
-options](myarticles#config) can be used to further control the layout
+options](myarticles.md#config) can be used to further control the layout
 and styling.

 \[Loading myarticles...\]